 Adobe Creative Cloud: The best graphic design software suite with 20+ creative apps, used by over 30 million people worldwide.
 It includes Photoshop, Illustrator, InDesign, Premiere Pro, Express, and more.
 Try Adobe Creative Cloud for free.

 Credit Repair Cloud: Improve your credit score and start your credit repair business today with Credit Repair Cloud's Free Training.
 Thousands of entrepreneurs have earned over $197M with the platform.

 What is a URL Shortener?

 So, what is a URL shortener?
 A URL shortener is just what it sounds like, a service you can use to shorten a URL or link.
 It takes a long and complicated link and transforms it into something simpler.

-If you’re using links to spread the word about your business, but those links are long, unclear, or complicated, people are less likely to use or click them.
+People are less likely to use or click if you're using links to spread the word about your business, but those links are long, unclear, or complicated.

-Let’s take, for example, social media.
-When someone considers clicking through to your website, the first thing they’re going to look at is the content image (if applicable).
+Let's take, for example, social media.
+When someone considers clicking through to your website, the first thing they'll look at is the content image (if applicable).
 If that image catches their eye, they may consider pausing long enough to read the copy.
-The third and final thing they’re going to use to evaluate the trustworthiness of your post is the link itself.
+The third and final thing they will use to evaluate your post's trustworthiness is the link itself.

 If they have to pause and think, they are not likely to click.
 So let's talk about how to avoid that problem.

 5 Benefits of URL Shorteners